Comparing FSD Pharma (HUGE) and The Competition

 Earnings & Valuation

-This table compares FSD Pharma and its peers top-line revenue, earnings per share and valuation.
+This table compares FSD Pharma and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue